irake99/k8sup/README.md

 ```

 NOTE:

 1. If you want to use Ceph RBD mapping with k8sup, make sure that the 'rbd.ko' kernel object file, the 'modprobe' command file, and either the 'rbd' command file or the host path '/opt/bin' are mounted to the k8sup container as volumes.

-2. k8sup uses a NTP server as a k8s service and try to run NTP clients on all cluster nodes to synchronize system time of whole cluster.
+2. k8sup ships with a default ntp service to synchronize system time of whole cluster.
 If a node is running other NTP client already, k8sup will not synchronize system time for this node, so you need to ensure all cluster nodes have the same system time by yourself.

+3. Running k8sup on Ubuntu 16.04.2 <br /> https://gist.github.com/hsfeng/7fa5b57b68a62d7f14f3a10fc7db46cf <br />